In order to troubleshoot an installation

 Microsoft's Windows Installer (MSI)

-enabled by setting a registry key.
+enabled manually by setting a registry key.

 To enable logging open the following